-The bodies, indicated as uncircled numbers, are:
+The bodies are uncircled numbers:

-1. small sphere,
+- 1 small sphere,

-2. large sphere,
+- 2 large sphere.

-- 3,4. wedges,
+- 3,4 wedges.

-- 5,7. small cylinders,
+- 5,7 small cylinders,

-- 6,8. large cylinders, and
+- 6,8 large cylinders, and

-9. right parallelepiped (outer-most body).
+- 9 right parallelepiped (outer-most body).

 The large and small spheres and cylinders have corresponding equal radii.
 Each cylinder extends only to a plane defined by the center point of the spheres.
 The wedges are needed only to define the intersections of the cylinders and they must completely enclose the cylinders.
 Here wedge 3 is larger than wedge 4 since the horizontal cylinders are larger than the vertical ones.
 Any of the geometry bodies with a plane surface and correct orientation could be used for the cylindrical intersection definition.
 If it were desired to have a rounded surface at the inner side of the cylindrical intersections, then use of the torus body would be necessary.